Legal and data protection research writer at TermsFeed.

 This is because House Bill 1154 went into effect on October 1, 2019 and amended PIPA's rules regarding covered businesses.
-See below for PIPA's current definition of a "business:"
+PIPA defines "business" as:

 (b)(1) "Business" means a sole proprietorship, partnership, corporation, association, or any other business entity, whether or not organized to operate at a profit.

 (2) "Business" includes a financial institution organized, chartered, licensed, or otherwise authorized under the laws of this State, any other state, the United States, or any other country, and the parent or subsidiary of a financial institution.